-Figure 2(c) shows the simulated trace based on the assumption that function foo() can be perfectly balanced.
-Since events e_5 and e{15} now occur simultaneously, the waiting time inside the first receive operations disappears, leaving events e_7 and e{17} at the same position on the time axis.
-As a consequence, both processes enter the second communication at the same time (e_8 and e{18}), correcting the causality violation still visible in 2(b).
-As a net result, our simulation predicts that balancing function foo() reduces the overall execution time by the time indicated in the diagram.
+Figure 2c shows the simulated trace based on the assumption that function $f \circ \circ ()$ can be perfectly balanced.
+Since events e_5 and e{15} now occur simultaneously, the waiting time inside the first receive operation disappears, moving events e_7 and e{17} to the same position on the time axis.
+As a consequence, both processes enter the second communication at the same time (e_8 and e{18}), correcting the causality violation still visible in 2b.
+As a net result, our simulation predicts that balancing function $f \circ \circ ()$ reduces the overall execution time by the time indicated in the diagram.
 Note that the simultaneous completion of matching communication operations has only been chosen to keep the example simple and does not represent an inherent assumption of our simulator.
 Of course, the communication reenactment would account for potential completion offsets occurring under real conditions.